oxfordmmm/piezo/README.md

 ```
 $ piezo-vcf-parse.py  --vcf_file examples/01/01.vcf\
-                      --genbank_file config/H37rV_v3.gbk\
+                      --genome_object config/H37rV_v3.pkl.gz\
                       --catalogue_file config/NEJM2018-RSU-catalogue-H37rV_v3.csv\
-                      --catalogue_name NEJM2018
+                      --catalogue_name NEJM2018\
+                      --ignore_vcf_filter\
+                      --ignore_vcf_status\
+                      --progress
 ```

-You should see a series of lines written to STDOUT with the high-level predictions, some information about Lineage (gleaned using [snpit](https://github.com/philipwfowler/snpit)).
+You should see a series of lines written to STDOUT with the high-level predictions (In this case the sample is resistant to all four drugs in the NEJM2018 catalogue).
 In addition, two CSVs are written here

 ```
 $ ls examples/01/